How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Stage 8 – Classification and Quality Screening

 Consistent pellet size is a quality requirement for downstream manufacturing equipment.
-Off-spec pellets are returned to the feed hopper for reprocessing.
+Off-spec pellets are usually returned to the feed hopper for reprocessing.

 Stage 9 – Packaging and Storage